AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex3.md

 ![demo](./images/ex2/12.png)

 Several new fields will pop up.
-You now need to enter the **Name** of the OAuth Client ID and also enter the **Authorised redirect URIs**.
+You now need to enter the **Name** of the OAuth Client ID and also enter the **Authorized redirect URIs**.

 Follow this naming convention: